18+ | Commercial Content | T&Cs apply | Begambleaware.org

-After a summer of unprecedented spending, and with the world’s leading coach at the helm having had a year to bed in, big things were expected on Manchester City this season, and they are delivering.
+After a summer of unprecedented spending, and with the world's leading coach at the helm having had a year to bed in, big things were expected of Manchester City this season.
+It's safe to say they have delivered.

-The runaway leaders of the Premier League, 16 points clear of second-placed Manchester United with 27 games played, still in the FA Cup, their place in the League Cup final booked and the bookmakers’ favourites to claim a first-ever Champions League title, Pep Guardiola’s men are raising the bar for achievement.
+The newly-crowned Premier League champions, 17 points clear of second-placed Manchester United with 36 games played and League Cup winners, Pep Guardiola's men are raising the bar for domestic achievement.

-In addition to the trophies in their sights as they pursue an incredible quadruple, City are also closing in on several Premier League records, such has their dominance of the English top flight been.
+City are also closing in on several Premier League records, such has been their dominance of the English top flight.

 The chance of replicating Arsenal's unbeaten season of 2003/04 has gone following a dramatic 4-3 loss to Liverpool in January, but City could yet set new high marks in several categories.